google/fruit/README.md

 * Compile-time detection of multiple inconsistent bindings.
 This feature has been rejected because it would interfere with some of the features above that are considered more important (conditional injection, binary compatibility, few includes).

 Do you have a feature in mind that's not in the above list?
-Drop me an email, I'm interested to hear your idea and I'll implement it if feasible.
+Drop me an email ([poletti.marco@gmail.com](mailto:poletti.marco@gmail.com)), I'm interested to hear your idea and I'll implement it if feasible.

 ## Using Fruit